 In 1943, 16-year-old Stefania faces an impossible decision when the German army invades Przemsyl, Poland.
 With the Diamant family forced into the ghetto, Stefania is left to care for her sister Helena.

-When Izio’s brother Max escapes from a train bound for a death camp, Stefania hides him and 12 others, risking their lives every day.
+When Izio’s brother Max escapes a death camp train, Stefania hides him and 12 others, risking their lives daily.
+But when the Nazis come knocking, Stefania faces a harrowing decision to protect those she loves.

 The Rainbow